stepango/stepango/README.md

 But I hope you are here to help me with The next big thing that will change the world ➡️ [forma](https://github.com/stepango/forma) ⬅️

-If you are here by mistake, well, don't let this journey coe to waste😉 let me know you were here by opening an issue or PR😁 and next time I hope you'll find what you are lookign for!
+If you are here by mistake, well, don't let this journey coe to waste😉 let me know you were here by opening an issue or PR😁 and next time I hope you'll find what you are looking for!